natelandau/natelandau.com/site/_posts/2013-07-02-my-mac-osx-bash_profile.md

 ### My .bash_profile

 I have been compiling my own set of aliases and configurations for years in which time I have borrowed copiously from others who have made their aliases available online.
 I can claim credit for very little of what follows.
-I recently became aware of [alias.sh][1], a site making sharing BASH aliases easy.
+I recently became aware of alias.sh, a site making sharing BASH aliases easy.
 Check it out.

-**Update:** Due to popular demand, my bash profile is now [available as a Gist][3] for your forking pleasure.
+**Update:** Due to popular demand, my bash profile is now [available as a Gist](https://gist.github.com/natelandau/10654137) for your forking pleasure.

 Without further ado, here is my .bash_profile: